zuri-lang/zurilang.org/src/tutorial/files.md

   true
   ```

-#### close()
+.close() {#close}

-Closes the stream to an opened file.
+: Closes the stream to an opened file.
 You'll rarely ever need to call this method yourself in most use cases.

   For example: